-This year we did not revisit any Astragalus agnicidus sites for effectiveness monitoring.
-HRC botany staff will be revisiting several occurrences during monitoring of the PBL THP 1-14-149HUM during the next several years.
+This year we revisited several known Astragalus agnicidus sites for pre-project surveys (Table 6).
+HRC botany staff will be revisiting several occurrences, starting in 2017, while monitoring the PBL THP 1-14-149HUM during the next several years.
 The mitigation plan in the THP calls for effectiveness monitoring visits for at least three years after completion of harvest or roadwork.
-HRC plans to conduct timber harvest operations within this THP in 2016 and completed a small amount of the planned roadwork in 2015.
-A visit for refreshing mitigation buffers and to record post roadwork plant numbers will be done in 2016 with additional visits to follow in 2017, 2018, and 2019.
+HRC plans to conduct timber harvest operations within this THP in 2017 and completed a small amount of the planned roadwork in 2015 and 2016.